FormidableLabs/eslint-plugin-react-native-a11y/docs/rules/has-valid-accessibility-states.md

 The accessibilityStates property is used to tell Talkback or Voiceover the state a UI Element is in.

-## This property takes on an Array containing one or both of the following values
+## This property takes on an Array containing one, both, or neither of the following values

 - `selected`: Used when the element is in a selected state.
 For example, a button is selected.
-- `disabled`: Used when the element is disabled and cannot be interacted with.
+- `disabled`: Used when the element is disabled and cannot be interacted with

 ### References